What is FluxPay?

 Bank Transfers

 Instant bank-to-bank payments via Open Banking.
-Lower fees than cards with direct settlement to your account.
-Available in supported European markets.
+Lower fees than cards with direct settlement.

 Lower transaction fees than cards